Kumar-Dharm/NIFTY50_Stock_Price_Prediction/README.md

 - Accurate predictions assist investors in making informed decisions.
 - The model is trained on historical stock data to ensure reliability.
 - It offers a user-friendly interface for inputting stock details and obtaining predictions.
-- This project showcases the application of AI in real-world financial analysis.
+- This project showcases the application of Artificial Intelligence and Machine Learning in real-world financial analysis.

 ## Google Sheet Integration
 ![Google_sheet](https://github.com/Kumar-Dharm/Image_Gallery/assets/132021299/8a9510cc-a764-4ef4-a42f-3add49d1e7a8)

+- Integrated our machine learning model directly into Google Sheets for effortless stock analysis.
+- It allows users to input Stock name, quantity, buying  and selling dates.
+- Our model will instantly calculates whether they would make a profit or incur a loss based on historical data and predictions.

 ## Web Page
 ![Web_page](https://github.com/Kumar-Dharm/Image_Gallery/assets/132021299/ec8227c6-db89-4556-8dbc-172498beea97)
+- Also build a user-friendly interface and integrated our model to it.
-- The web page allows users to input stock details, quantity, buying, and selling dates for personalized predictions.
+- It allows users to input Stock name, quantity, buying and selling dates.
-- User-friendly interface for inputting stock details, quantity, buying, and selling dates.
+- Our model will predict whether the users would make a profit or incur a loss based on historical data and predictions.
 - Accurate predictions aid investors in making informed decisions.
 - Validation through training on historical stock data ensures reliability.
-- Practical application of AI in financial analysis, optimizing investments.
+- It ensures the practical application of AI in financial analysis, optimizing investments.

 ## Model Application
 ![Stock_input](https://github.com/Kumar-Dharm/Image_Gallery/assets/132021299/527cec33-aa08-430e-a7f2-e0acf90fa701)